quest-gmulcahy/bacpypes/doc/source/tutorial/capability.rst

 Capabilities
 ============

-The `capabilty` module is used to mix together classes that provide both separate and overlapping functionality.
+The `capability` module is used to mix together classes that provide both separate and overlapping functionality.
 The original design was motivated by a component architecture where collections of components that needed to be mixed together were specified outside the application in a database.